-The PCA is one of the faster growing denominations in the United States, with over 1700 churches and missions throughout the USA and Canada.
-There were over 335,000 communicant and non-communicant members as of December 2000.
+The PCA is one of the faster growing denominations in the United States, with over 2000 churches and missions throughout the USA and Canada.
+There were over 400,000 communicant and non-communicant members as of this year.

 In this new century, the Presbyterian Church in America continues its commitment to evangelism world-wide and the building up of the Church of our Lord Jesus Christ.

 PCA Position Papers on Contemporary Moral and Ethical Issues:

 - Report of the Ad Interim Committee on Domestic Abuse and Sexual Assault